izcm/dmrkt-demo/README.md

  frontend  ──── queries API + subscribes to WebSocket
 ```

+> [!NOTE]
-> READMEs for the frontend and indexer are not yet written, but will be within the next week or so.
+> Frontend README is not written yet, but will be shortly.

 ### Logs

-Sim broadcast logs are written to `out/broadcast/` — a bind-mounted directory owned by the user who ran `make dapp`.
+Simulation pipeline's broadcast logs are written to `out/broadcast/` — a bind-mounted directory owned by the user who ran `make dapp`.

 ---